kylelin47/os-shell/README.md

 # os-shell
-A linux shell written in FLEX/YACC
+A Linux shell written in LEX/YACC

+Tested on Ubuntu 14.04.2 64-bit